Frequently Asked Questions

 Once your kit is shipped, you will receive a Canada Post Tracking number either by email or text.
 If you lose your tracking number, don’t worry!
 You can find it again under the Order Details page under My Account.

 Can I change my delivery address after I have completed my order?

 Once you have received confirmation that your order is on its way, we’re unable to change your shipping destination.
 This is why it’s important to confirm your address before submitting your order.
 For future orders, you can update your address by selecting ‘Edit Address’ in your My Account dashboard.

 How soon will it be delivered?

-Barring unforeseen delays, your kit should arrive to your door in 24-48 business hours.
-Orders placed overnight, on weekends and holidays may be longer.
-In the cold winter months, kits can’t be left outside, so you may have to pick them up at your local Canada Post counter.
+Your test should arrive in about 3 days.
+Your order may be delayed because of an unusually high volume of shipments with Canada Post.
+Orders place on the weekends and holidays will be shipped the following business day.
+In the cold winter months, kits can’t be left outside, so you may have to pick them up at your local Canada Post office.

 Reading your HIV self-test result

 Please remember that consent and willingness to take the test are very important.
 Whoever is taking the test, should understand what the test is for and not feel pressure to do it.
 This applies whether it’s you, your partner, your friend, your relative, or someone else taking the test.

 If you have any questions or concerns about coercive testing contact the HIV/AIDS Legal Clinic of Ontario (HALCO).